radeksulc/ibm-bai-workshop/labs/ai/README.md

 - [Export and import of BAI events](./EVENT-EXPORT-IMPORT.md)

+## Troubleshooting
+Processing of the Jupyter Notebeek sometimes freezes showing asterisk symbol on the left side of a cell.
+Esp. in cells using brunel.
+In this case try to:
+- Close the web browser windows with Notebooks.
+- Stop pyspark on the command line - repeat pressing CTRL+C until you see the prompt again.

+Some labs do not work on Python 3.8+.
+Version 3.7.9 seems to be fine.

 # License
 The notebook found in this project are licensed under the [Apache License 2.0](LICENSE).